nhsuk/connecting-to-services/README.md

-In order to protect the application from starting up without the required env vars in place [require-environment-variables](https://www.npmjs.com/package/require-environment-variables) is used to check for required ones as part of the application start-up.
+In order to protect the application from starting up without the required env vars in place [require-environment-variables](https://www.npmjs.com/package/require-environment-variables) is used to check for the env vars that are required for the application to run successfully.
+This happens during the application start-up.
 If an env var is not found the application will fail to start and an appropriate message will be displayed.

 Environment variables are used to set application level settings for each environment.